Aliahmed-new/XSS_REPORTS/lab19.md

 ```
  http://kzlabs.com/19.php?
 ```
-3. create and Log in with your details
+2. create and Log in with your details

-4. In the Usertab -Enter the below payload
+3. In the Username -Enter the below payload
 ```
 <script>alert(1)</script>
 ```

-3.Wait for the page to load
+4.Wait for the page to load

-4.An alert popup appears showing 1
+5.An alert popup appears showing 1

 ## Payload Used